 Joint Force Headquarters

 Located in St. Paul, the Minnesota National Guard's Joint Force Headquarters is a joint Army and Air National Guard unit tasked to oversee operations for all state National Guard forces.
 Joint Force Headquarters coordinates military support at the request of the governor in the event of a disaster or state emergency.
-The Joint Force Headquarters can also provide a dual-status commander, specially qualified to command state and federal forces operating in Minnesota.
+The Joint Force Headquarters can also provide a dual-status commander, specially qualified to command state and federal forces operating in Minnesota or the region.

 - Army Aviation Support Facility, St. Paul

 - Training Support Unit